NRK: International carriage

 Most original productions are available globally free of charge on NRK's VoD service NRK TV, including those listed in the "NRK productions" section above.

-NRK1, NRK2, and NRK3 are known to be carried by some Swedish, Danish and Icelandic pay-TV providers, while NRK1 and NRK2 are carried by some Finnish, Ålandic and Faroese providers.
+NRK1, NRK2, and NRK3 are known to be carried by some Swedish, Danish and Icelandic pay-TV providers, while NRK1 and NRK2 are carried by some Finnish, Ålandic, Faroese and Greenlandic providers.

 Yle Mondo, which broadcasts on FM in the greater Helsinki area, carries half an hour of unspecified NRK radio shows in Norwegian on weekdays at 13:30 as of November 2023.

 Criticism and controversies

 2019 NRK Facebook controversy

-In July 2019, a cartoon produced and posted on NRK’s Facebook page was widely panned for antisemitism.
+In July 2019, a cartoon produced and posted on NRK's Facebook page was widely panned for antisemitism.
 It featured an orthodox Jew participating in a game of Scrabble, where his opponent is hesitant to lay down his point-scoring yet deeply offensive word jødesvin (lit.
 'Jew swine').
 The network received over 300 complaint letters.
 NRK denied accusations of antisemitism, but removed the description "tag a Jew" from the video.
-The network previously apologised for spoofing the Holocaust in a 2016 cartoon, which has still not been removed.
+The network previously apologised for spoofing the Holocaust in a 2016 cartoon, which has not been removed.